 Linda, our Vice Regent, joined DAR in 2011 and the Fielding Lewis Chapter in 2015.
 Linda served as the Corresponding Secretary while she was a member of the Lily of Cahaba Chapter in Alabama.
 She has served the Fielding Lewis Chapter previously as the Registrar and currently chairs the DAR Good Citizen Committee and DAR Scholarship Committee.
 She chairs the GSSDAR Genealogical Records Committee, and is a NSDAR Life Member.
 Linda studied sociology at the University of Alabama in Huntsville and completed her Master's Degree in Social Work at the University of Alabama.
 Linda spent her career in social services working with child welfare, homeless services, and child residential facilities.
-Outside out DAR, Linda enjoys genealogy, quilting, and gardening.
+Outside of DAR, Linda enjoys genealogy, quilting, and gardening.
 Linda has two sons and two grandchildren.

 Chaplain - Virginia Huckabay

 Virginia, our chaplain, discovered DAR through a chance meeting with a former Fielding Lewis Registrar in a store dressing room.
 After attending a meeting to learn more, Virginia joined DAR and the Fielding Lewis Chapter in 2015.
 Virginia has previously been on the Conservation Committee and the American Spirit Magazine Committee and co-chaired the Membership Committee.
 Virginia was a teacher for 26 years and holds a Masters in Education from Georgia College and State University.
 Virginia and her husband, David, have two children and four grandchildren.
 Outside of DAR, Virginia enjoys reading, shopping, babysitting her grandchildren, traveling, and spending time with husband.